 Below is a summary of this product's contents.
 The actual product might have even more inside, but never less.

-We try to share the love and improve education, not be greedy goblins, which is why we link to the work of other people that inspired us or is related to this product.
-Check out the list below and support them!
+We try to share the love and improve education, not be greedy goblins, which is why we share source files and link related work of others when possible.
+Check out the list below of what went into this project or what inspired it.
+If possible, support those people too!